The ultimate guide to the different types of rugs, including the best types of rug weaves, materials, and styles for your decorating needs.

 • Wool rugs aren’t really budget friendly.
 In fact, they cost twice as much as nylon and polyester.

-• Just like other rugs, wool rugs aren’t oil-resistant.
+• Just like other materials, wool rugs aren’t oil-resistant.
 So once you stain it with oil, it’s best to ask for professional help immediately.

-• Since wool rugs absorb moisture, large amounts of liquid water may saturate and waterlog the fibers, which results in mildew.
+• Since wool absorbs moisture, large amounts of liquid water may saturate and waterlog the fibers, which results in mildew.
 It’s best to avoid placing wool rugs in humid and damp areas.

 • Wool rugs are prone to shedding.

-• They are insect food, so having a wool rug in your home means it will attract moths and carpet beetles.
+• They are insect food, so having a wool carpet in your home means it will attract moths and carpet beetles.
 To avoid this problem, get your wool rug pre-treated with a mild insecticide called Permethrin.
-Don’t worry because it’s safe for people and pets.
+Recent NIH studies have shown it to be safe for people and pets.

 Polyester Rugs